-This pioneering MA offers interdisciplinary perspectives on international performance, and aims to understand performance in relation to the culture to which it contributes.
+This pioneering Masters offers interdisciplinary perspectives on international performance, and aims to understand performance in relation to the culture to which it contributes.

-The Masters takes in diverse forms of theatre, including multicultural and street theatre, and such practices as:
+- The programme takes in diverse forms of theatre, including multicultural and street theatre, and practices such as:

 - performance art

 - a wide range of hybrid forms

 - You will explore performance as a sociocultural process, using analytical principles from sociology, cultural theory, anthropology, history, philosophy, politics and theatre and performance.